MT8788 Processor

 Clock Speed

-The clock speed also helps to boost the processing power; more Ghz means a quicker chip; multiply the cores, and things get a big boost in speed.
+The clock speed also helps to boost the processing power; more Ghz means a quicker chip, and multiplying the cores gives a big boost in speed.
 The MT8788 can run at a maximum of 2 GHz.
 By contrast, the old quadcores can struggle to reach over 1.4 GHz clock speed.

 Phones